OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 #### 5. Changes to Documents

-If changes need to be made to a document, any employee with knowledge about the document and those changes can perform them.
+If changes need to be made to an already released document, any employee with knowledge about the document and those changes can perform them.
 To achieve this a git branch is created where editing of the document is undergone for subsequent PR and review.
 The document itself does not need to be copied into the `draft` folder unless there is a desire to merge the PR into the `main` branch before the document is ready for release approval.

 After finishing the edit, include and sign a new "changes" row within the document approval table and then subsequently the process moves to the